 So have the kids gather up these common holiday items, print off the free worksheet and experiment with a litte physics over their winter break!

-Holiday Science Experiment: Sink or Float?
+Easy Christmas Science Experiment: Does it Sink or Float?

 The goal of today's science experiment is to discuss the ideas of density & buoyancy (which are physics concepts) and also to help kids understand the concept of making predictions.